css566/css566.github.io/_posts/2016-04-28-Practices_Defines_Roles.md

 ---
 layout: post
-ttle: Define roles and assign responsibilities for data management
+title: Define roles and assign responsibilities for data management
 ---

 Define roles and assign responsibilities for data management